In this guide, you'll learn more about COPPA - the online privacy law aimed at protecting kids - and how it applies to your website or mobile app.

 According to the FTC, schools do not fall under COPPA because this act does not apply to information collected by nonprofits serving educational purposes or to information collected by state governments.

 COPPA applies to commercial entities.
 A school is considered to be part of the local government and is not functioning for commercial purposes.

 However, many third-party commercial businesses, websites and mobile apps may provide services to schools and the students, and COPPA would extend to these third parties.

 In cases such as these, the school can act as an intermediary between the third party and the parent, allowing the third party to obtain consent from the school district or the school rather than needing to obtain it directly from the parent.

-The website or mobile app operator must comply with all other COPPA requirements
+- The website or mobile app operator must comply with all other COPPA requirements, and

 For example, an online homework help service, or web-based testing modules would be acceptable, but a website or mobile app that tries to sell school supplies to students would not be.